onepf/AppDF/specification/appds_spec_1_0.md

 ### description
 Required.
-Attributes: `language`, `default`.
+Attributes: `language`.

 This section contains product description in text form as well as pictures and videos.
-There could be several `<description>` tags for different languages.
-One of the `<description>` tags should be default (`default=yes`).
-If some information is missed in the localized versions of the `<description>` tag it will be taken from the default language.
+A part of the main `<description>` tag there could be several `<description-localization>` tags for different languages.
+If some information is missed in the localized `<description-localization>` tag it will be taken from the default `<description>` section.

 <table>
   <tr>